Nintendo Switch V1/V2/OLED versus the Nintendo Switch 2, ROG Xbox Ally or Steam Deck: The Console Upgrade Myth (Part 2)

 consoles?

-Ideally, you would require two copies of the game.
+Ideally, you require two copies of the game.
 You

 need one physical game cartridge for each console.
 The second console cannot